 Speaking with a large manufacturer of glass, I learned about their desire to embed IoT sensors in panes of glass to help improve safety and deliver a better experience to their customers.

-Imagine a large modern office block, housing tower, or public building adorned glass panes as far as the eye can see.
+Imagine a large modern office block, housing tower, or public building adorned glass panes as far as the eye can see, check out.
 Now imagine one of those panes of glass develops a fault.
 It might be some time until the tenant notices the damage, it will take some time for them to report it to the landlord, and then some time for the landlord to engage a supplier to fix or repair it.